sitespeedio/browsertime/jsdoc/tutorials/09-Examples.md

 ```

-### Scroll the page to measure Cumulative Layout Shift
+### Scroll the page

+You can scroll the page to trigger metrics.
 To get the Cumulative Layout Shift metric for Chrome closer to what real users get you can scroll the page and measure that.
 Depending on how your page work, you may want to tune the delay between the scrolling.

 ```JavaScript